The Hidden Symmetries of Yang-Mills Theory in (3+1)-dimensions: Conclusions

 The FPR for the loop space connection ${\cal A}$ leads in a straightforward way to the Sklyanin relation for the charge operator, which is also anomalous.
 The involution of the infinity of magnetic and electric charges follows from the Sklyanin relation, once the anomalous terms disappear by the imposition of the constraints and reparameterization conditions.

-Therefore, non-abelian gauge theories possess an exact integrability structure with an infinite number of conserved charges in involution.
-Such a fact however, does not mean that Yang-Mills theories are integrable in the usual sense encountered in the literature.
-The integrability we have constructed does not lead, for instance, to the factorization of the $S$-matrix.
+Therefore, non-abelian gauge theories possess exact structures, resembling integrability, with an infinite number of conserved charges in involution.
+Such a fact, however, does not mean that Yang-Mills theories are integrable in the usual sense encountered in the literature.
+The integrability structures that we have constructed do not lead, for instance, to the factorization of the $S$-matrix.
 Indeed, it is well known that Yang-Mills theories do not possess such a property, as particle production is a common place in their processes.
-The infinity of conserved charges involve the non-abelian electric and magnetic charges and their higher modes.
+The infinity of conserved charges involves the non-abelian electric and magnetic charges and their higher modes.
 The usual concept of integrability involves the energy and momentum and their higher modes instead.
-Even though our conserved charges Poisson commute with the Hamiltonian, the latter, as well the momenta, do not appear as eigenvalues of our charge operator.
+Even though our conserved charges Poisson commute with the Hamiltonian, the latter, as well as the momenta, do not appear as eigenvalues of our charge operator.

-The novel hidden symmetries we have constructed are of two types.
-The first one are the transformations generated by the conserved charges under the Poisson brackets, and so, they are canonical transformations.
+The novel hidden symmetries that we have constructed are of two types.
+The first ones are the transformations generated by the conserved charges under the Poisson brackets, and so, they are canonical transformations.
 Since the Hamiltonian Poisson commutes with the charges, those transformations are global symmetries of the Yang-Mills theories.
-We have evaluated how the matter fields, gauge fields, the Wilson lines and the magnetic and electric fluxes transform under those transformations.
-Those transformations are very interesting, and they present non-integrable factors involving the Wilson line, surface and volume ordered integrals (holonomies) of the connections in the loop spaces ${\cal L}^{(1)}$ and ${\cal L}^{(2)}$.
+We have evaluated how the matter fields, gauge fields, the Wilson lines, and the magnetic and electric fluxes transform under those symmetries.
+Those transformations are very interesting, and they present non-integrable factors involving the Wilson line, surface, and volume ordered integrals (holonomies) of the connections in the loop spaces ${\cal L}^{(1)}$ and ${\cal L}^{(2)}$.
 Even though the charges commute among themselves, the transformations generated by them do not.
 That is due to the fact that the involution of the charges holds true when the constraints are imposed.
 The commutator of two transformations leads to a transformation generated by new charges that vanish when the constraints are imposed.
-Those new charges however, Poisson commute with the Hamiltonian and so, are symmetries of Yang-Mills theories.
+Those new charges, however, Poisson commute with the Hamiltonian and so are symmetries of Yang-Mills theories.